Catalyst Summit 2025

 Afternoon Break

-Workshop sessions II
+Workshop Sessions II

-Boosting Canadian Cyber Workshop
+Canadian Cyber Workshop

 Fion Lee Madan, Co-founder and Chief Product Officer, Asenion (formerly Fairly AI + anch.AI)